cmachler/aws-lambda-ebs-backups/README.md

 }
 ```

+## Edit the scripts to add appropriate regions for your environment.

+Edit the `regions` array.

 ## Create the Lambda Functions

 Create two functions in Lambda using the Python 2.7 runtime, one for the backup script and one for the cleanup script.
 I recommend just using the 128 MB memory setting, and adjust the timeout to 10 seconds (longer in a larger environment).
 Set the event source to be "CloudWatch Events - Schedule" and set the Schedule expression to be a cron expression of your liking i.e. "cron(0 6 * * ? *)" if you want the job to be kicked off at 06:00 UTC, set the cleanup job to run a few minutes later.